 You’ll enjoy sun all day long through energy-efficient, double-pane windows in three walls of the unit.
 The home also has two decks: one at the entry and one off of the kitchen.

 More about Frog Song

-Other shared amenities include an outdoor hot tub, bicycle storage, a fully-equipped wood shop, yoga studio and music practice room, a vegetable garden, fruit trees, and several outdoor patio and play areas.
+Other shared amenities include a vegetable garden, fruit trees and climbing trees for the kids, and several outdoor patio and play areas.